vitorccs/bluetooth-4wd-car/README.md

 ## About the Power Supply
 I recommend to use high quality 18650 batteries (3.7v - 4.2v, 2200mAh, at least 2C of discharge rate).

-Most people prefer to use different power sources for Arduino (5v) and Bridge driver (6 - 35v).
+Most people prefer to use different power sources for Arduino (5v) and Bridge driver (7.4 - 8.4v).

-I preferred to have a single power source and thus a single power switch.
-However, it was required to use huge Electrolytic Capacitors (around 12,000 to 20,000µF) to prevent Arduino Nano from rebooting when the bridge drains too much power and also to filter the electric noise.
+I prefer to have a single power source and thus a single power switch.
+However, it was required to use huge Electrolytic Capacitors (around 8,000 to 12,000µF) to prevent Arduino Nano from rebooting when the 04 DC motors drains too much power.
+The capacitor is also useful to filter some electric noise.
+Note: in the video recordings above, I used 2x 18650 batteries 2600mAh (3C) and one 10,000 µF capacitor.

 It is up to you!